 10 things writers struggle with when writing a book

-- They avoid writing uncomfortable or difficult scenes.
+- We avoid writing uncomfortable or difficult scenes.

-- They don’t know how to start the book, the next scene, the next chapter.
+- We don’t know how to start the book, the next scene, or the next chapter.

-- They keep on repeating what they’ve already written.
+- We keep on repeating what we’ve already written.

-- They write, edit, rewrite, and edit the same scene instead of moving on.
+- We write, edit, rewrite, and edit the same scene instead of moving on.

 Once we identify these problems, I am able to help my students.